Skip to Content

 This ultimate list of Lisbon things to do has been updated countless times.
 Each time I return from one of my numerous visits to the city, there is something new to be added – and I love this about Lisbon!
 It seems to be a city much more dynamic than other capital cities such as Rome or Paris.

 Buckle up because this is going to be a long list!
 I hope you’re spending at least a week in Lisbon to get it all done.
-But even if you only have one day in Lisbon or 3 days, you’ll be able to see the highlights.
+But even if you only have one day or 3 days in the city, you’ll be able to see the highlights.

 If it’s your first time visiting Lisbon and you’re wondering what to see in Lisbon with so many choices, start out with the top-rated Lisbon Essential Tour: History, Stories & Lifestyle and then work your way through this list.